morhendos/quick-journal-app/README.md

 # Daily Journal App

-A modern, minimalist journaling application that helps users track their daily learnings and enjoyable moments.
+A modern, minimalist journaling application that helps users track their daily learnings and enjoyable moments, with monthly reviews.
 Focus on what matters with a clean interface and intuitive data management.

 ## Features

 ### Core Functionality
 - Daily journal entries with learning and enjoyment sections
+- Monthly reviews with multiple categories
 - Edit functionality with optional empty entries to remove them
 - Chronological entry list with weekly view
 - Interactive week overview with multi-week navigation